PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

      A Mechanism takes one or more inputs received from its afferent `Projections <Projection>`, uses its `function <Mechanism_Base.function>` to combine and/or transform these in some way, and makes the output available to other Components.
 There are two primary types of Mechanisms in PsyNeuLink:
-     ProcessingMechanisms and AdaptiveMechanisms:
+     ProcessingMechanisms and ModulatoryMechanisms:

      + `ProcessingMechanism`
          Aggregates the inputs it receives from its afferent Projections, transforms them in some way, and provides the result as output to its efferent Projections.
+Subtypes implement various types of opearations, such as intergration and comparison.

-     + `AdaptiveMechanism`
+     + `ModulatoryMechanism`
          Uses the input it receives from other Mechanisms to modify the parameters of one or more other PsyNeuLink Components.
-There are three primary types:
+There are two primary types:

+         + `ControlMechanism`
+             Modifies the parameters, inputs and/or outputs of other Mechanisms.
+Subtypes are specialized for operations such as optimization (e.g., `OptimizationControlMechanism`) or gating (`GatingMechanism`).

          + `LearningMechanism`
              Modifies the matrix of a `MappingProjection`.

-         + `ControlMechanism`
-             Modifies one or more parameters of other Mechanisms.

-         + `GatingMechanism`
-             Modifies the value of one or more `InputStates <InputState>` and/or `OutputStates <OutputStates>` of other Mechanisms.
+Subtypes are specialized for autoassociative (e.g., Hebbian) learning, and various supervised learning algorithms (e.g., reinforcement and backprogation).

 * `Projections <Projection>`
    A Projection takes the output of a Mechanism, and transforms it as necessary to provide it